-Body guards must be qualified, licensed, and weapon trained according to the standard set by local law enforcement.
+Body guards should be qualified, licensed, and weapon trained according to the standard set by local law enforcement.
 They should be briefed by local officers on radio and response procedures and protocols, and have a working knowledge of policies governing the use of deadly force.
 Guards should be trained in executive protection protocols to include knowing what to look for and how to conduct site surveys, vehicle inspections, and personal body searches for hidden weapons and bombs.
 Guards should be familiar with the latest terrorist attacks to include their methods of operation regarding bombings, biological warfare, kidnapping, hostage taking, and extortion.
-And last but not least, body guards should be trained to spot suspicious persons (Refer to our programs on profiling terrorists and setting up a neighborhood-watch)
+We know, the internet is being used by terrorist to recruit in prisons, colleges, universities, companies, and everywhere they can find disgruntled Americans.